I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 But there are some mistakes that can cause more time for the sand to settle in your aquarium.

-Also, there are some precautions you can take so that the sand will settle in as less time as possible.
+Also, there are some precautions you can take so that the sand will settle in as little time as possible.

-• Put the send carefully– Now this is very obvious but it worth mentioning.
-When you put sand in your aquarium which already has water in it, you should be very careful.
+• Put the send carefully– Now, this is very obvious, but it is worth mentioning.
+When you put sand in your aquarium, which already has water in it, you should be very careful.
 You should add sand in your aquarium little by little with your hands.

-Just take some sand in your hand, close it tightly and put your hands into the aquarium to the bottom and then slowly release it.
+Just take some sand in your hand, close it tightly, put your hands into the aquarium to the bottom, and then slowly release it.

-• Do not move the aquarium– After putting the sand into the aquarium does not move the aquarium because it will cause water agitation and that can cause more time to settle the sand in your aquarium.
+• Do not move the aquarium– After putting the sand into the aquarium, do not move the aquarium because it will cause water agitation, and that can cause more time to settle the sand in your aquarium.

-• Do not put anything in the aquarium– You should not put anything like plants, submersible filters, etc in your aquarium until the sand is completely settled in your aquarium.
-Because this can cause water agitation which results in more time settling the sand in your aquarium.
+• Do not put anything in the aquarium– You should not put anything like plants, submersible filters, etc in your aquarium until the sand is completely settled in it.
+Because this can cause water agitation, which results in more time settling the sand in your aquarium.

 How long does it take for sand to clear in aquarium?

-Usually, it takes about seven days to settle sand in your aquarium completely.
+Usually, it takes about seven days to settle the sand in your aquarium completely.

 How do you clean fine sand in an aquarium?